openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems-quotas.rst

 Quota sets provide quota management support.

-To list the quotas for a tenant or user, use the :command:`manila quota-show` command.
-If you specify the optional :option:`--user` parameter, you get the quotas for this user in the specified tenant.
+To list the quotas for a project or user, use the :command:`manila quota-show` command.
+If you specify the optional :option:`--user` parameter, you get the quotas for this user in the specified project.
 If you omit this parameter, you get the quotas for the specified project.

 .. note::

-   The Shared File Systems service does not perform mapping of usernames and tenant/project names to IDs.
+   The Shared File Systems service does not perform mapping of usernames and project names to IDs.
 Provide only ID values to get correct setup of quotas.
-Setting it by names you set quota for nonexistent tenant/user.
+Setting it by names you set quota for nonexistent project/user.
-   In case quota is not set explicitly by tenant/user ID, The Shared File Systems service just applies default quotas.
+   In case quota is not set explicitly by project/user ID, The Shared File Systems service just applies default quotas.

 .. code-block:: console

-   $ manila quota-show --tenant %tenant_id% --user %user_id%
+   $ manila quota-show --tenant %project_id% --user %user_id%
    +--------------------+-------+
    | Property           | Value |
    +--------------------+-------+